-The Rare and Manuscripts Collections "houses the Cornell University Archives, which includes records of the founding and growth of the university as well as an extensive collection documenting regional history."
+The Rare and Manuscript Collections "houses the Cornell University Archives, which includes records of the founding and growth of the university as well as an extensive collection documenting regional history."

-The Archives collects and preserves records of historical, legal, fiscal, and/or administrative value to Cornell University.
-Holdings include official records and reports of the university, its officers, and component parts; private papers of faculty, students, staff, and alumni; official and student publications; maps and architectural records; audiovisual materials including still photographs and negatives, motion picture film, oral history interviews, and audio and video tapes; and artifacts and ephemera documenting Cornell's history.
-More information about the University archives and Cornell history.
+The Archives collects and preserves records of historical, legal, fiscal, and/or administrative value to Cornell University, including private papers of faculty, students, staff, and alumni; official and student publications; maps and architectural records; audiovisual materials including still photographs and negatives, motion picture film, oral history interviews, and audio and video tapes; and artifacts and ephemera documenting Cornell's history.

 Selected online RMC exhibitions concerning Cornell's history: